valboz/RTModel/README.md

 ## Attribution

+`RTModel` has been created by Valerio Bozza (University of Salerno) as a product of many years of direct experience on microlensing modeling (see [RTModel webpage](http://www.fisica.unisa.it/GravitationAstrophysics/RTModel.htm)).
 A paper is in preparation describing all algorithms behind RTModel in detail.

+We are grateful to Greg Olmschenk, who revised the package installation in order to make it as cross-platform as possible.

 At the moment, any use of this code for scientific publications should be acknowledged by citing this GitHub repository.

 ## Installation